aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAutoReadWriteSplittingPlugin.md

 This plugin extends the Read/Write Splitting Plugin, so it inherits the same connection-switching, reader-selection, session-state-transfer, and internal-connection-pooling behavior described in the [Read/Write Splitting Plugin guide](./UsingTheReadWriteSplittingPlugin.md).
 This document focuses on the behavior that is specific to automatic routing.

+> [!WARNING]
+> Do not use the `autoReadWriteSplitting`, `readWriteSplitting`, `srw`, and/or `gdbReadWriteSplitting` plugins (or any combination of them) at the same time for the same connection.
+They are all read/write splitting plugins and will conflict.

 ## Loading the Automatic Read/Write Splitting Plugin

 The plugin is not loaded by default.
 To load it, include `autoReadWriteSplitting` in the `wrapperPlugins` connection parameter.
 The plugin depends on SQL parse results produced by the `sqlParser` plugin, which **must be listed before** `autoReadWriteSplitting` in the plugin chain.